bmwcarit/joynr/wiki/generator.md

             - The feature has been fully tested to work in Java, in C++ and JS only the versioning of interfaces has been tested so far but the versioning of types is expected to work as well.
+      -target <proxy|provider|both>
+        Restrict code generation to only proxy or provider relevant parts or create 'both' parts.
+        If not provided, code for both proxy and provider will be generated.
     Optional, C++ only:
       -outputHeaderPath <path to directory containing header files>
       -includePrefix <prefix to use in include statements>